EMDM-01

 • Parents should be closely involved in the intervention, as well as in setting goals and priorities, and should be taught how to implement the intervention strategies as home.

-For behavior therapy, YMC currently accepts BCBS, Aetna, and United.
+For behavior therapy, YMC currently accepts BCBS insurance plans.